fenago/ml-workshop/lab_guides/Lab_6.md

 repository, in the folder named `Lab06`.
 The file for the preceding example is named `bank-names.txt` and can be found in the `.zip` folder called `bank.zip`.

-Using the information we obtained while exploring the dataset, it is possible to proceed with pre-processing the data and training the model, which will be the purpose of the following activity.